Subin-Vidhu/2024/Django-web-framework-Meta-Backend-course/Readme.md

 ### Creating a Django project

+- Create a new directory for the project.

+    ```python
+    mkdir myproject
+    cd myproject
+    ```

 - Virtualenv is a tool to create isolated Python environments.
     - Virtualenv is used to manage dependencies for different projects.
     - Virtualenv is used to avoid conflicts between dependencies.

     - To create a virtual environment, execute the following command in terminal.